Other recent blogs

 Digital Business Platform with new-age DevOps edition brings an integrated set of features, which offers support for:

-a.
-Continuous Development (CD)
+1. Continuous Development (CD)

-b.
-Continuous Testing
+2. Continuous Testing

-c.
-Continuous Integration (CI)
+3. Continuous Integration (CI)

-d.
-Continuous deployment with low or zero failure rates
+4. Continuous deployment with low or zero failure rates

-e.
-Continuous monitoring for better interactive and informed collaboration between front-end developers and IT operations
+5. Continuous monitoring for better interactive and informed collaboration between front-end developers and IT operations

 Software AG’s CTO Wolfram Jost, while throwing light on Digital Business Platform and its new DevOps capabilities, said, “The purpose of webMethods DevOps Edition is to help developers write and launch apps in shorter lead times, (and provide) IT operations with a faster mean time to recovery.”
 He further added, “Traditionally, developers created monolithic applications for their customers.
 Today, best practice dictates employing small, nimble development teams comprising software developers and IT operations to work on individual applications.
 The root of DevOps’ success is in breaking activities into small, modular chunks.
 For any new product that an organization launches, DevOps teams can approach the application with a modular approach, and have a clear plan on how to break down the existing monolithic products in the same fashion.”
 Source: idevnews